 - an easy transition into work or tertiary education straight from school

-The Academy is a partnership between secondary schools such as Nelson College across the Top of the South, the Nelson Marlborough Institute of Technology (NMIT), and Whenua iti Outdoors.
+The Academy is a partnership between secondary schools such as Nelson College across the Top of the South, the Nelson Marlborough Institute of Technology (NMIT), Whenua iti Outdoors and Connexis.